tarun-e/red-hat-ai-examples/README.md

 1. Clone this repository.
 2. Explore the `examples/` directory for examples for different usecase.
-4. Follow the instructions in each example's `README.md` for setup and execution.
+3. Follow the instructions in each example's `README.md` for setup and execution.

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for improvements.
+To get started with development and understand code quality standards, please see [CONTRIBUTING.md](CONTRIBUTING.md) guide.

+The contributing guide includes:

+- Development environment setup
+- Required tools installation
+- Pre-commit hooks configuration
+- Code quality standards and manual checks

 ## License